Oban (Stewart Island) - Bluff

 The first Oban (Stewart Island) Bluff ferry typically departs from Oban (Stewart Island) at around 08:00.
 The last ferry usually departs at 15:30.

 Yes, you can take a day trip between Oban (Stewart Island) and Bluff.
-Day trips from Oban (Stewart Island) to Bluff by ferry are very popular due to the short journey time and many daily crossings.
-If possible, taking a vehicle is also a good way to explore the surrounding area outside the harbour at your own pace.
+Day trips from Oban (Stewart Island) to Bluff by ferry are very popular due to the short journey time and daily crossings.
+If possible, taking a vehicle is also a good way to explore a little further afield, at your own pace, with your own space - if you’re looking for inspiration or things to do when you’re there, check out our blog.

 No, ferry operators currently do not allow cars to travel on sailings between Oban (Stewart Island) and Bluff.

-Whether you can bring your campervan on the ferry from Oban (Stewart Island) to Bluff depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Oban (Stewart Island) to Bluff depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Oban (Stewart Island) to Bluff.